Skip advert

 Advertisement - Article continues below

 If there’s one problem to contend with, though, it's cabin space in the back.
-In order to fit the batteries, the cabin floor is quite high, and the rear bench feels quite cramped as a result.
-This is compounded by the sloping roofline and dark headlining, but the optional glass roof and light interior trim options can help.
+To fit the batteries, the cabin floor is quite high, and with the heavily sloping roofline, the rear bench feels cramped as a result.
+This is compounded by a dark headliner that makes the space feel even smaller, but you can alleviate this somewhat by ordering the optional glass roof and light interior trim options.
+Better yet, the Audi A6 Avant e-tron is a better bet for taller passengers in the back thanks to its higher roofline.

 Skip advert